jundalisay/superb/content/en/research/kepler/harmony/book-1/part-27.md

 ---

+## Proposition 27

-## Proposition 27: Such a division can be performed on all lines, on a line Expressible in length, on one Expressible only in square, on a Medial line, on a line of 1 of the 12 kinds we have listed, and on all other kinds of line
+**Such a division can be performed on all lines, on a line Expressible in length, on one Expressible only in square, on a Medial line, on a line of 1 of the 12 kinds we have listed, and on all other kinds of line**

 We are concerned only with two of these kinds [of line] which coincide with kinds already explained according to the two lines which are to be sectioned in this way.